akartynnik/Templater/README.md

 =================
 This repository includes file MantisBT v.1.2.17 with improved design.

-**Note** *config_inc.php.custom* file should be merged with your configuration file!
+**NOTE:** *config_inc.php.custom* file should be merged with your configuration file!
 Other files need to be replaced.

-**Todo** make plugin with a variety of settings and the ability to switch to the default template
+**TODO:** make plugin with a variety of settings and the ability to switch to the default template

 **Links**
 [Official topic on MantisBT forum](https://www.mantisbt.org/forums/viewtopic.php?f=11&t=22780)